 As I am trying to decipher her meaning, the sun begins to grow brighter, until I must shade my eyes.
 What is happening?
 Still brighter it grows, until the light penetrates the flesh of my hand, shining pink into my closed eyes.

-I awoke to a ray of sun slanting through the window blinds, shining full on my face.
+I woke for Fajr, feeling bruised and sore from head to foot.
+Forget practicing Kali.
+I prayed and collapsed back into the cot and slept.
+Hours later I awoke once again to a ray of sun slanting through the window blinds, shining full on my face.
 I sat up on the cot in my office, groggy and disoriented, the world of the dream dominating my mind.
-I was sore.
+I was sore all over.
 My ribs were tender and throbbing, and I could feel my heartbeat in the bruise on the side of my head.
 Had I fought with the chimera after all?

 I chided myself for being ridiculous.
 I wasn’t so far gone that I didn’t know the difference between dream and reality, at least not yet.
+That was a weird one.
 Maybe I’d managed to read some of that sci-fi novel last night after all, and it had seeped into my dreams.

 Gradually the real world reasserted itself.
-The physical pain I felt was a result of the fight I’d had with the two Asian gangsters, not some fictional conflict in a crazy dream world.
+The physical pain I felt was a result of the fight I’d had with the three Asian gangsters, not some fictional conflict in a crazy dream world.

 I had followed my usual routine of praying Fajr and going back to sleep.
 I was buoyed now by the knowledge that I could afford – finally – to eat and to pay my bills.
 Alhamdulillah.
 If you trust in Allah, he will feed you as he feeds the birds.
 Indeed, and again alhamdulillah.

 I wasn’t worried about the events of last night coming back on me, nor did I feel any shame over cutting and stabbing those thugs.
-They attacked me without provocation.
-All things considered, I let them off easy.
+Okay, I had a nagging concern that the leader who’d hit his head might be seriously injured.
+And maybe cutting the punk’s tendon at the end was excessive.
+But they attacked me without provocation.
+All things considered, they got what they deserved.

 It isn’t about me, I reminded myself.
 Before I became too giddy with my celebrations, I had someone else’s child to find.
 Anna.

-I sent a text message to a friend named Ramzy, a fellow-Palestinian American who I’d met only a few years ago at the local Muslim community center.
+I sent a text message to Jalal, a fellow-Palestinian American who I’d met only a few years ago at the local Muslim community center.
 He was the middle child of six brothers and sisters.
-His father had been killed several years ago in a freak highway accident when the branch of a tree that overlooked the highway broke off and fell through his windshield.
+His father had been killed several years ago in a freak highway accident when the branch of a tree that overlooked the highway broke off and fell through the windshield of his car.
 The family had been struggling ever since.
-Ramzy was trying to put himself through city college – studying geology – and was permanently broke.
+Jalal was trying to put himself through city college – studying geology – and was permanently broke.